Jakob Butturff: Regional Tour success

-In addition to his national PBA Tour titles, Butturff has won 27 PBA Regional Tour titles, including a PBA-record nine Regional titles in the 2016 season alone.
+In addition to his national PBA Tour titles, Butturff won 27 PBA Regional Tour titles, including a PBA-record nine Regional titles in the 2016 season alone.
 His 20th title came in just his 59th PBA Regional tournament on January 20, 2019.
-Of the 38 players to date with at least 20 Regional titles, Butturff is recognized as the youngest (age 24) to reach the plateau.
+Of the 38 players to date with at least 20 Regional titles, Butturff was recognized as the youngest (aged 24) to reach the plateau.

 Bowling style

-Butturff has a unique delivery, in part due to being double-jointed with “hypermobility” in his wrist.
-According to bowling coach and author Bill Spigner, Butturff's starting wrist position is “almost an impossible position for someone with normal flexibility to achieve.”
-This allows Jakob to impart high revolutions on his shot, achieving an RPM rate comparable to many two-handed bowlers.
-For this reason, Butturff frequently uses an older technology urethane bowling ball instead of reactive equipment.
+Butturff had a unique delivery, in part due to being double-jointed with "hypermobility" in his wrist.
+According to bowling coach and author Bill Spigner, Butturff's starting wrist position was "almost an impossible position for someone with normal flexibility to achieve."
+This allowed Jakob to impart high revolutions on his shot, achieving an RPM rate comparable to many two-handed bowlers.
+For this reason, Butturff frequently used an older-technology urethane bowling ball instead of reactive equipment.

+Death

+Butturff died unexpectedly on July 31, 2026, at the age of 32.